tjingsheng/swe-take-home-assignment/README.md

 Assumption: If offset is greater than the available results, return an empty list ("results": []), not an error.

+4. Concurrency and Scaling

+Ambiguity: The requirement states that concurrent uploads are desirable but does not specify the expected behaviour when two uploads update the same user.

+Assumption: The last successful upload overwrites the previous one (last write wins).

 ## Setup

 ### Prerequisites